segmentio/segment-docs/src/connections/destinations/catalog/survicate/index.md

 ---
 [Survicate](https://survicate.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a complete toolkit for customer feedback.
 From website optimization and customer satisfaction surveys to complex customer insight processes integrated with your email campaigns.

 This destination is maintained by Survicate.
-For any issues with the destination, [contact their team](mailto:help@survicate.com).
+For any issues with the destination, [contact the Survicate Support team](mailto:help@survicate.com).

 {% include content/beta-note.md %}